SaniaZCodes/100-Days-of-Machine-Learning/Advance Concepts/Handling Imbalanced Data/Hyperparameter Optimization Using Optuna/README.md

 ## Objective Function

-The function Optuna is trying to optimize.
+The function Optuna attempts to optimize.

 Examples: